timrichardson/zoho_crm_package/README.md

 Changes
 ========
+v1.0.1 Fixed bug with get_users(): now all pages are returned, and the usertype filter works.

-v 1.0.0 It works well enough to be v1
+v1.0.0 It works well enough to be v1

 v0.4.6.
 Add a message to Quota Exceeded exception